woernerm/fluent_anvil_copy/README.md

 The `validate(value, *args, **kwargs)` method calls the lambda function defined earlier.
 The validation function is not limited to a single parameter.
 You can define an arbitrary validation function signature as long as it has at least one required parameter.
-You then provide all required parameter values to `validate(value, *args, **kwargs)`.
+You then provide all required parameter values to `validate(value, *args, **kwargs)` which in turn passes them on to your validation function.

 If validation passes, nothing happes.
 In the above example, the label text is set to an empty string.
 If validation fails, a ValidationError is thrown.
 The exception message will contain the desired translation defined earlier.

 Multiple validation steps can be combined during initialization by alternately providing validation function and Fluent message id like this: